FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 2. The user has a choice to input either the sediment concentration by volume associated with the inflow water discharge or a sediment volume for the time interval HP(I,J,1).
-   The mudflow volume (ft3 or m3) can represent erosion, hillslope failure, or any other type of mass sediment loading.
+   The mudflow volume (ft\ :sub:`3` or m\ :sub:`3`) can represent erosion, hillslope failure, or any other type of mass sediment loading.
    When HP(I,J,3) is less than 1.0, HP (I,J,3) corresponds to the sediment concentration by volume for floodplain discharge HP(I,J,2) for the time interval which starts at HP(I,J,1).
    If HP(I,J,3) is greater than 1.0, then HP(I,J,3) represents a sediment inflow volume.